ottolauncher/py-rtsupports/README.md

             await feeds.close()
             print("Connection lost cursor closed")
 ```
-We take avantages on the [RethinkDB](https://rethinkdb.com/) realtimes changes feeds and try to stick with the courses implementations of it but a more pythonista way.
+We take advantages on the [RethinkDB](https://rethinkdb.com/) realtime changes feeds and try to stick with the courses implementations of it but a more pythonista way.

 ## RelationShip
-On the course it seem like we only have one to many like relationship so in this part we will try to deal with.
+On the course it seems like we only have one-to-many like relationship so in this part we will try to deal with.
-we can for example use the merge function of [RethinkDB](https://rethinkdb.com/) to make sure that channels and users is always available when someone requested messages but it break the elegant way to do it like GraphQL recommandation.
+we can for example use the merge function of [RethinkDB](https://rethinkdb.com/) to make sure that channels and users is always available when someone requested messages, but it breaks the elegant way to do it like GraphQL recommendation.
 So instead of doing this:
 ```
 # models/messages.py